 - Low refrigerant charges hurt the efficiency of the unit.

 - Low refrigerant charges take away from the life of the compressor.
 The compressor is cooled from the return refrigerant vapor.
-When there is a low charge there is fewer vapors to cool the compressor therefore it runs hotter.
+When there is a low charge there are fewer vapors to cool the compressor, therefore it runs hotter.
 Any compressor (or electric motor for that matter) which runs above the recommended temperature range will have a shorter life span and cost more to operate.

 - Typically refrigerant oil leaks out of the system at the leak point.
 Eventually, the oil level in your HVAC system will drop below safe levels and the compressor will seize up from lack of proper lubrication.

 Air Conditioner Service Repair | The Refrigeration Loop

 The Refrigeration Loop is a closed system and refrigerant should never have to be added to the unit unless there is a leak.
 Most residential units use R-22/R410A refrigerant.
 Prices of R-22/R410A are rising every year as we get closer to the date when refrigerant manufacturers will no longer be able to make R-22/R410A.
 Phase-out of R-22, an HCFC, begins in 2010 and expected to be complete by 2020.).
 Furthermore, make sure you ask what the service company charges for R-22 when you are calling an HVAC contractor.

 Air Conditioning Service Repair | Leak Checks